adilmajid/obsidian-sidekick/README.md

 Sidekick uses OpenAI for creating embeddings and to power your conversations.
 You will need an OpenAI API key to use Sidekick.

 If you'd like to use Sidekick during its alpha, contact [@adilmajid on Twitter](https://www.twitter.com/adilmajid) or [Telegram](https://t.me/adilmajid).
+Please note that Sidekick has only been tested on macOS and iOS so far.

 ## Roadmap